rootslab/spade/Readme.md

 Spade.options : Object

 /*
- * A flag to indicates if the connection to Redis Server
+ * A flag to indicate if the connection to Redis Server
  * is currently active.
  */
 Spade.ready